Google Australia launched Gday today, a new search engine that allows users to search content on the internet before it is created.

 Magazines were a crucial source of information in the primitive days before the Internet.
 PC Magazine was a trusted advisor, devoured eagerly every two weeks for details of the latest processors and programs in the heady days when hardware and software were going through fundamental changes constantly. […] continuedRead more

 My office computer is a powerful Dell tower, with an Nvidia video card and too much software.
 I choose software carefully, but I use a lot of programs and there is an alarming number of icons down by the clock.
-I am constantly installing new software, upgrading programs or installing security updates, and removing things that don’t pass muster.
-It doesn’t surprise me when things get a little messy and I have to troubleshoot problems that develop.
-Lately, though, it feels like everyone is in the same position and we’re all seeing strange conflicts and crashes and unresolvable problems. […] continuedRead more
+I am constantly installing new software, upgrading programs or installing security updates, and removing things that don’t pass muster. […] continuedRead more

 My stick doesn’t work.